AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 <br>

 ## Moving around
-We can also move into the directory containing the file we want to work with by using the `cd` command (**c**hange **d**irectories).
+We can also move into the directory containing the file we want to work with by using the `cd` command (**c**hange **d**irectory).
 The `cd` command takes a positional argument that is the path (address) of the directory you want to change into.
 This can be a relative path or an absolute path.
 So here we'll use the relative path of the subdirectory, "another_directory", to change into it:

 ```
 cd another_directory/